List of South Africa One Day International cricket records: Highest successful run chases

 South Africa holds the record for the highest successful run chase which they achieved when they scored 438/9 in response to Australia's 434/9.

 Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 31 ODI's with Australia winning such games a record 6 times.
 South Africa has achieved any victory by 1 run on four occasions.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with South Africa winning seven times.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled 55 such ODIs.
 Both West Indies and New Zealand have recorded such victory on eight occasions.
 South Africa has won the match by a margin of one wicket on five occasions.

 Greatest loss margins (by runs)

-South Africa's biggest defeat by runs was against Pakistan in the Pakistan's tour of South Africa in 2002 at | Axxess DSL St. Georges, Port Elizabeth, South Africa.